-- 1. Items of income of a resident of a Contracting State, wherever arising, not dealt with in the foregoing Articles of this Convention shall be taxable only in that State. - 2.
-The provisions of paragraph (1) shall not apply to income, other than income from immovable property as defined in paragraph (2) of Article 6, if the recipient of such income, being a resident of Contracting State, carries on business in the other Contracting State through a permanent establishment situated therein, or performs in that other State independent personal services from a fixed base situated therein, and the right or property in respect of which the income is paid is effectively connected with such permanent establishment or fixed base.
+1. Items of income of a resident of a State, wherever arising, not dealt within the foregoing articles of this Convention shall be taxable only in that State.

+2. The provisions of paragraph 1 shall not apply to income, other than income from immovable property as defined in paragraph 2 of Article 6, if the recipient of such income, being a resident of a State, carries on business in the other State through a permanent establishment situated therein, or performs in that other State independent personal services from a fixed base situated therein, and the right or property in respect of which the income is paid is effectively connected with such permanent establishment or fixed base.
 In such case the provisions of Article 7 or Article 14, as the case may be, shall apply.

-CAPITAL
+ARTICLE 23 CAPITAL

-- 1. Capital represented by immovable property referred to in Article 6, owned by a resident of a Contracting State and situated in the other Contracting State, may be taxed in that other State. - 2.
-Capital represented by movable property forming part of the business property of a permanent establishment which an enterprise of a Contracting State has in the other Contracting State or by movable property pertaining to a fixed base available to a resident of a Contracting State in the other Contracting State for the purpose of performing independent personal services, may be taxed in that other State. - 3.
-Capital represented by ships and aircraft operated international traffic and by movable property pertaining to the operation of such ships and aircraft shall be taxable only in the Contracting State in which the place of effective management of the enterprise is situated. - 4.
-All other elements of capital of a resident of a Contracting State shall be taxable only in that State.
+1. Capital represented by immovable property referred to in Articles 6, owned by a resident of a State and situated in the other State, may be taxed in that other State.

+2. Capital represented by moveable property forming part of the business property of a permanent establishment which an enterprise of a State has in the other State or by moveable property pertaining to a fixed base available to a resident of a State in the other state for the purpose of performing independent personal services may be taxed in that other State.

+3. Capital represented by ships and aircraft operated in international traffic and by moveable property pertaining to the operation of such ships and air-craft shall be taxable only in the State in which the place of effective management of the enterprise is situated.

+4. All other elements of capital of a resident of a State shall be taxable in that State.

-ELIMINATION OF DOUBLE TAXATION
+ARTICLE 24 METHOD FOR ELIMINATION OF DOUBLE TAXATION

-- 1. Double taxation shall be avoided in accordance with the following paragraphs. - 2.
-In the case of Mauritius:
+Double taxation shall be avoided in the following manner

+1. In the case of Mauritius: